 45035 Main Street, Mendocino Village, open 11am to 4pm daily, 707.937.5397

-March Exhibit: Whale Tales – Exhibit featuring bones from a Gray Whale, information regarding the gray whale migration, and a whale quiz.
+March Exhibit at The Ford House: Whale Tales – Exhibit featuring bones from a Gray Whale, information regarding the gray whale migration, and a whale quiz.
 Knowledgeable docents will be on hand throughout the Whale Festival with tips on when and where to watch for whales, and to answer questions regarding gray whale natural history.

 LITTLE RIVER WHALE FESTIVAL

 The Little River Whale Festival offers lodging specials at properties throughout the seaside town of Little River, CA, a food and wine tour, family fun activities, and nature adventure all rolled into one weekend!

 Be sure to stop by the Van Damme State Park and Visitor Center, located along Hwy 1 and three miles south of Mendocino.
 The visitor center will be open Friday, Saturday and Sunday, from 10-3 p.m.
 Volunteer park hosts will share the history and environment of our park, which features coastal Spring Ranch trails, a lush Fern Canyon, a scenic riparian trail system, a Pygmy Forest interpretive walk of miniature mature trees.
 For more information follow the link to our Van Damme Visitor Center page for a detailed schedule of events at www.mendoparks.org!

 FORT BRAGG WHALE FESTIVAL